Skip to content

 Auto Release

-'Next' coordination is not required to AD TCU for aircraft that are:
+Next coordination is not required to AD TCU for aircraft that are:

-a) Departing from a runway nominated on the ATIS; and
+• Departing from a runway nominated on the ATIS; and

-b) Assigned the standard assignable level; and
+• Assigned the standard assignable level; and

-c) Assigned a Procedural SID
+• Assigned a Procedural SID

-All other aircraft require a 'Next' call to AD TCU.
+All other aircraft require a Next call to AD TCU.

 The Standard Assignable level from AD ADC to AD TCU is:

-For Non-Jets: The lower of A040 or the RFL
+Non-Jets The lower of A040 and RFL

 Departures Controller